equip/structure/README.md

 initialize the structure.
 Any value can be defined by a string key.

 **`SortedDictionary`** is an implementation of a [associative array][wiki-dict] that also sorts the array.
-By default the array is sorted by value.
-The array is sorted every time the content or sorting method changes.
+When the dictionary is modified it will be sorted.
+By default the [`asort`][php-asort] function is used.

 **`OrderedList`** is an implementation of a [list][wiki-list] that stores ordered values.
 Only an indexed array can be used to initialize the structure.
 Any value can be added.
-When the list is exposed it will be sorted by the defined callable.
+When the list is modified it will be sorted.
 By default the [`sort`][php-sort] function will be used.

 **`UnorderedList`** is an implementation of a [list][wiki-list] that stores unordered values.
 The same value may appear more than once.
 Only an indexed array